Patellofemoral pain syndrome (PFSS)

 Recommended products

-Can I continue exercising despite pain?
+Can I continue to train despite the pain?

 Do I need a knee brace?